hamish-milne/OHDL/Spec.md

 The static keyword can also be applied to modules, which prevents them from being inherited and instantiated, only allowing static members, which become the default.

 # Properties
 A property is a set of logic defined like one or two methods, but accessed like a field.
 Properties have up to two ‘accessors’, get and set, which are defined in the body of the property.
-The get accessor must return a value of the property’s type using combinational logic, and the set accessor takes as input a value of the property’s type (accessed with the value keyword) and can set registers, being equivalent to an ‘edge’ method.
-Alternatively, if a read-only property is desired, the body of a ‘get’ accessor can be written in the main body of the property.
+The get accessor must return a value of the property’s type using combinatorial logic, and the set accessor takes as input a value of the property’s type (accessed with the `value` keyword) and can set registers, being equivalent to an ‘edge’ method.

 ```
 int a, b, c;